jneidel/jneidel.com/content/review/neurostreams/index.md

 Personally I have a hard time falling asleep.
 My wife can sleep anywhere and any time.
-She falls asleep so quickly, it's astonishing.
+The speed with which she falls asleep is really astonishing.
 But, that's not me.

-When I'm excited about something.
-When my thoughts are racing.
-When I had a little too much bluelight or activity before going to bed.
+It happens from time to time that I'm lying in bed and am excited about something, my thoughts racing or I had a little too much bluelight/activity before going to bed.
-I just sometimes have a hard time falling sleep.
+And I can't fall asleep.

+I tried falling sleep naturally and using some hacks (writing down your thoughts, sleep drink, cooling down the bed, get up and doing something else and then returning, etc.), which kinda work, but not as consistently or as quickly as I would like.
-I try it naturally, but at some point I need a hammer to knock myself out and force it.
+At some point, I just need a hammer to knock myself out.

-This Neurostream is that tool.
+This Neurostream is that hammer.
+And I am the nail:slightly_smiling_face:.
-You just force yourself to fall asleep.
+I can just force myself to fall asleep.
+It's the most effective way I've found to addressing this problem.

 ## Costs